jsirianni/zfsmon/README.md

 #### Console with Trace logging

-Very verbose output can be enabled with `log-levl=trace`
+Very verbose output can be enabled with `log-level=trace`
 ```
 > zfsmon --alert-type terminal --log-level trace